PhilippeChab/nwscript-ee-language-server/server/tree-sitter/CONFORMANCE.md

 - Ordinary completion still works before an unfinished struct field declaration.
 Member completion returns the correct field before an unfinished function signature.
 - Typing a function name inside a raw string returns an empty server completion list and shows no suggestion popup.

-Temporary QA scripts were removed afterward; the user's existing FRU source edits were left intact.
-FRU retains the local server override for user review.
-The earlier isolated Linux GUI attempt was stopped after its shared keyring service triggered desktop prompts; it is not used as evidence for the Windows smoke test.
+Interactive mutation checks used temporary QA scripts, which were removed afterward.
+Existing workspace source edits were preserved.

 The language/recovery audit, comparative performance investigation and editor smoke checks are complete for the stated corpus and cases.
-The PR remains a draft for user review.
 These results are not a proof of correctness for every possible malformed program or a guarantee of interactive latency on every workspace.